 to satisfy the Facility

-interface’s link type.
+interface’s link type constraint.

-You should use an object type link target when the relationship between the interface and the target is concrete and the specificity should be enforced by the link type constraint.
+when the relationship between the interface and the target is concrete and the specificity should be enforced by the link type constraint.

 For example, you could define a Facility